Re-do a filing cabinet with decoupage medium and wrapping paper. Use Hard Coat Mod Podge on your decoupage file cabinet for extra durability!

 Gather These Supplies

-- File cabinet (yes, you need a surface!)
+- Metal file cabinet (yes, you need a surface!)

 - Wrapping paper (make sure it isn’t too thin are you are going to have big problems) – enough to cover the size file cabinet you have

 - Craft knife and mat

 First remove all of the hardware.
 If there are no screws, you can usually pop the stuff off with a screwdriver.

 Spray the entire file cabinet, including the drawers, with primer.
 I recommend Krylon Spray Primer.
 And keep in mind – you can do one of two things at this point.
 You can spray the file with clear primer if you don’t care about the color.
 If you would like the file to coordinate with your paper, choose a colored primer.

 Lay the wrapping paper out.
 This is the best thing to use for this type of project if you want a uniform look because you will get the width you need for coverage.
 You can also do a layered decoupage look with multiple papers!

 Measure and cut the paper BEFORE you decoupage down.
 This is going to be kind of time consuming – but worth it!
 A craft knife like an X-Acto works great.
 Don’t forget the mat underneath!
 On the front sides, allow a little extra to wrap around toward the inside.

 I would spray the wrapping paper with water before decoupaging it down.
 That will minimize bubbling.
 Allow the wrapping paper to dry for 15 minutes.